skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 }
 ~~~

-Find out, how many posts created by author "Kasun Indi"?
+How many posts were created by author "Kasun Indi":

   - **1**
   - 2